SolaceProducts/pubsubplus-gcp-quickstart/README.md

 * If you are configuring 3 HA nodes, expand the Networking tab to edit the Network interfaces panel and customise your IP addresses.
 You need to pick 3 available internal IPs.

-> Tip: gather all 3 IP addresses before continuing by trying availability (there is a feedback if entered address is being used by another resource) and designate each one to one of the Primary, Backup and Monitor nodes.
+> Tip: gather all 3 IP addresses before continuing by trying availability (there is feedback if entered address is being used by another resource) and designate each one to one of the Primary, Backup and Monitor nodes.

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_launch_3.png "GCE Image creation 3")